fpereiro/proof/notes.md

 - PE: "The columns of these tables are rather smushed together, and there are no column headings.
 Some tables contain only m-configurations and final m-configurations.
 Others contain columns for scanned characters and operations that must be differentiated based on their contents.
 Turing's next example shows an m-function that appears as an argument to another m-function."

 ```
-e  (mC, mB, sA)        f (e1 (mC, mB, sA), mB, sA)
+e  (𝕮, 𝕭, α)        f (e1 (𝕮, 𝕭, α), 𝕭, α)
-e1 (mC, mB, sA)   E    mC
+e1 (𝕮, 𝕭, α)   E    𝕮

-From e (mC, mB, sA) the first sA is erased and -> mC.
-If there's no sA -> mB.
+From e (𝕮, 𝕭, α) the first α is erased and -> 𝕮. If there's no α -> 𝕭.
 ```

 - PE: "The `e` stands for "erase".
-This function starts by using f to search for the first (leftmost) occurrence of `sA`, which will leave the head positioned over the character.
+This function starts by using f to search for the first (leftmost) occurrence of `α`, which will leave the head positioned over the character.
 Notice how the first argument of f is the function e1.
-What that means is that when f finds the character `sA`, it will then go to `e1`, which simply erases the character and goes to m-configuration `mC`.
-If f doesn't find the character `sA`, then it goes to `mB`. [e1] could be defined more simply as `e1 (mC)`."
+What that means is that when f finds the character `α`, it will then go to `e1`, which simply erases the character and goes to m-configuration `𝕮`.
+If f doesn't find the character `α`, then it goes to `𝕭`. [e1] could be defined more simply as `e1 (𝕮)`."

 - PE: "Turing defines a second version of the e function with two arguments rather than three:

 ```
-e (mB, sA)      e (e (mB, sA), mB, sA)
+e (𝕭, α)      e (e (𝕭, α), 𝕭, α)

-From e (mB, sA) all letters sA are erased and -> mB
+From e (𝕭, α) all letters α are erased and -> 𝕭
 ```

 p119

 - PE: "The definition of two different functions with the same name but distinguished by a different number of arguments is a rather advanced programming technique (called function overloading) that is not allowed in many older programming languages.
-This two-argument version of e makes use of the three argument vesrion to rease the first sA, but notice that it specifies the two-argument e as the first argument to the three-argument version!
-When the three-argument e has successfully located and reased the first sA, it then goes to the two argument version, which proceeds to use the three-argument version again to erase the next sA.
-This continues until all the sA characters have been erased. (...)
+This two-argument version of e makes use of the three argument vesrion to rease the first α, but notice that it specifies the two-argument e as the first argument to the three-argument version!
+When the three-argument e has successfully located and reased the first α, it then goes to the two argument version, which proceeds to use the three-argument version again to erase the next α.
+This continues until all the α characters have been erased. (...)
 Nevertheless, the use of the two-argument e as an argument to the three-argument e to implement the two-argument e seems to invoke the dreaded specter of infinite nesting of m-configurations."

 - TU: "The last example seems somewhat more difficult to interpret than most.
-Let us suppose that in the list of m-configurations of some machine, there appears e (mB, x) (= q, say)."
+Let us suppose that in the list of m-configurations of some machine, there appears e (𝕭, x) (= q, say)."

 - TU: "The m-function e can only play a role in a machine only if it appears somewhere in the machine's final m-config column (...).
 We can now say that e (b, x) is another m-configuration of the machine and - as long as we haven't used q to represent any other m-configuration in the machine - we can also refer to this m-configuration as q.
 By using e (b, x) in the final m-config column of the machine, we've essentially added another state to the machine, which Turing gives in two different forms:"

 ```
           e (b, x)       e (e (b, x), b, x)
 or        q              e (q, b, x)
 ```

 - PE: "This table implies that the m-configuration e (q, b, x) is also another m-configuration of the machine, as well as e1 (q, b, x), as shown by the following expansion: